Rachel Zoe: Other ventures

-In June 2025, Zoe was announced to be joining the cast of The Real Housewives of Beverly Hills, as a full-time cast member for the upcoming fifteenth season.
+In June 2025, Zoe was announced to be joining the cast of The Real Housewives of Beverly Hills, as a full-time cast member for the fifteenth season.

 Fashion and lifestyle design work

 In 2011, Zoe released her first contemporary collection of separates, footwear, and handbags influenced by her vintage-inspired, 60s and 70s style.
 The collection was available in over 275 department stores including Bloomingdale's, Nordstrom, and Neiman Marcus.
 In 2012, Rachel announced her plans to expand the line to include jewelry and cold weather accessories.
 Zoe's brand did not participate in the 2014 New York Fashion Week.

 In 2008, Zoe acted as a consultant for Piperlime.com, Gap, Inc's shoe and handbag website.

 In 2009, the Luxe Rachel Zoe collection, a QVC exclusive consisting of handbags, jewelry, scarves, sunglasses, and outerwear, was announced.
 The line sold over 260,000 units.

 In February 2011, Swedish fashion retailer Lindex announced a collaboration with Zoe, her first bigger collaboration with a European brand.

 She teamed up with Quinny and Maxi-Cosi for a 2016 collection of baby strollers and car seats.

 In 2019, a partnership between Zoe and Starbucks Asia Pacific was announced, with a six-piece collection of Starbucks X Rachel Zoe branded items appearing in select Starbuck stores in Asia.